We are seeing more and more overuse injuries in children.

 I was good at most of them though.
 We made finals in just about every team I was on.
 There were only a few select kids who were amazing that were driven around the country side by their parents to compete at state level and nationally.
 There was still usually an off season too.
 I’m not sure if it was a country thing, maybe I would have had a different experience if I’d grown up in the city?
 Or maybe things have changed that much and kids sport is taken more seriously now days?

-When you have a mixture of sports, your body is always having to use different muscles, but when you are playing and practicing the same sport, dance routine or skill over and over, the same muscles, tendons and joints are being loaded over and over again.
+When you have a mixture of sports, your body is always having to use different muscles, but when you are playing and practicing the same sport, dance routine or skill over and over, the same muscles, tendons and joints are being loaded over and over again leading to overuse of the tissue.
 Some of my primary and high school buddies have gone on to play at the top level of their field in sport.
 Walking, diving, AFL and badminton are a few just off the top of my head.
 I never remembered them training all year round.
 I remember them keeping fit; seeing them run along the highway, playing other sports and swimming for recovery.
-Not only are kids seeming to play or train for more of the year, during the season many kids are playing on multiple teams of the same sport which involve double the amount of training as well as multiple game days.
+Not only are kids seeming to play or train for more of the year, during the season many kids are playing on multiple teams of the same sport which involves double the amount of training as well as multiple game days, leading to an increase in overuse injuries.
 Those who are doing dancing and gymnastics are invited to increase their hours to more than 20 hours per week in some cases.